alessia-orlando/muon-DIS-MonteCarlo/README.md

 <img width="995" height="602" alt="Schermata del 2025-07-25 20-03-59" src="https://github.com/user-attachments/assets/e7b07fdf-83df-43f0-a346-456a81d35472" />

 ### Data preparation and Dataset exploration
 In order to be used in the Random Forest Classifier, data must be converted in a .csv format.
-Looping over the selected event as it was done previously, the data.py file writes the starting station of each event (target) and the features mentioned above as columns and stores them inside the data.csv file.
+Looping over the selected events as it was done previously, the data.py file writes the starting station of each event (target) and the features mentioned above as columns and stores them inside the data.csv file.

 In the plots.ipynb notebook we explore the characteristics of the dataset.
 After checking the most important informations, such as shape, data types and missing values, we can also plot the distributions for each column and the relationship between the features via a correlation matrix.